A Nation at Risk: Critique

 In 1990, the Secretary of Energy, James Watkins, commissioned the Sandia Laboratories in New Mexico to document the educational performance decline presented in the Nation at Risk report with actual data.
 When the systems scientists broke down the SAT test scores into subgroups, they discovered contradictory data.
 Whereas the overall average scores had declined, the average scores of the subgroups of students had increased.
 This is an example of what is known in statistics as Simpson's paradox.
+According to the abstract of the report, "The author concludes that the report is generally right about steady trends, but that it is seriously flawed by errors in analysis, insufficient evidence, mischaracterizations of the international data, and a failure to consider the evidence that U.S students are performing at low levels."
 The three authors presented their report.
 David Kearns, Deputy Secretary of Education allegedly told the authors of the report, "You bury this or I'll bury you."
 Diane Ravitch disputes this quote.
 Education Week published an article on the Sandia report in 1991.
 Unlike the Nation at Risk report, the Sandia Report critique received almost no attention.

 On the 25th anniversary of the release of A Nation at Risk, the organization Strong American Schools released a report card showing progress since the initial report.
 The organization's analysis said:

 While the national conversation about education would never be the same, stunningly few of the Commission's recommendations actually have been enacted.